ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Secure Boot and Debug Enable State Claims (boot_state)

-This claim is an array of five Boolean values indicating the boot and debug state of the entity.
+This claim is an array of two, the status of secure boot enabling and the status of debug disabling.

+If this claim appears at the top level, the entity / device level, then it applies to the whole entity / device, to all the submodules.
+It must be the minimum of all the submodules.
+For example, if secure boot is enabled for all but one submodule, this claim must be false at the top level.

+When this claim appears in a submod, it is only an indication for that submodule.

 ### Secure Boot Enabled

-This indicates whether secure boot is enabled either for an entire device or an individual submodule.
-If it appears at the device level, then this means that secure boot is enabled for all submodules.
-Secure boot enablement allows a secure boot loader to authenticate software running either in a device or a submodule prior allowing execution.
+The value of true indicates secure boot is enabled.
+Secure boot is considered enabled when base software, the firmware and operating system, are under control of the entity manufacturer.
+This may because the software is in ROM or because it is cryptographically authenticated or some combination of the two.

-### Debug Disabled
+### Debug Disable Level

-This indicates whether debug capabilities are disabled for an entity (i.e. value of 'true').
-Debug disablement is considered a prerequisite before an entity is considered operational.
+This applies to system-wide or submodule-wide debug facilities like JTAG and diagnostic hardware built into chips.
+It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.

+This characterization assumes that debug facilities can be enabled and disabled in a dynamic way or be disabled in some permanent way such that no enabling is possible.
+An example of dynamic enabling is one where some authentication is required to enable debugging.
+An example of permanent disabling is blowing a hardware fuse in a chip.

+The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
+Since the lowest level requires that all debug be currently disabled, all other levels require that too.

+#### Not Disabled

+If any debug facility, even manufacturer hardware diagnostics, is currently enabled, then this level must be indicated.

+#### Disabled

+This level indicates all debug facilities are currently disabled.
+It may be possible to enabled them, but they are currently disabled.

-### Debug Disabled Since Boot
+#### Disabled Since Boot

-This claim indicates whether debug capabilities for the entity were not disabled in any way since boot (i.e. value of 'true').
+This level indicates all debug facilities are currently disabled and have been so since the entity booted.

+#### Permanent Disable

+This level indicates all non-manufacturer facilities are permanently disabled such that no end user or developer cannot enable them.
+This also indicates that all debug facilities are currently disabled and have been so since boot.

-### Debug Permanent Disable
+#### Full Permanent Disable

-This claim indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
-This value can be set to 'true' also if only the manufacturer is allowed to enabled debug, but the end user is not.
+This level indicates that all debug capabilities for the entity are permanently disabled.

-### Debug Full Permanent Disable

-This claim indicates whether debug capabilities for the entity are permanently disabled (i.e. value of 'true').
-This value can only be set to 'true' if no party can enable debug capabilities for the entity.
-Often this is implemented by blowing a fuse on a chip as fuses cannot be restored once blown.

 ### CDDL

+    debug_disable_level = (
+        not_disabled: 0,
+        disabled: 1,
+        disabled_since_boot: 2,
+        permanent_disable: 3,
+        full_permanent_disable: 4
+    )

     boot_state_type = [
         secure_boot_enabled=> bool,
-        debug_disabled=> bool,
-        debug_disabled_since_boot=> bool,
-        debug_permanent_disable=> bool,
-        debug_full_permanent_disable=> bool
+        debug_state = &debug_disable_level,
     ]

     boot_state_claim = (
         boot_state: boot_state_type
     )